Félix Fénéon: Early life

-Fénéon was born in Turin, Italy in 1861 to Marie-Louise Jacquin (a Swiss Schoolteacher) and Pierre Marie Jules Félix Fénéon (a French salesman).
-He was raised in Burgundy.
+Fénéon was born in Turin, Italy in 1861 to Marie-Louise Jacquin (a Swiss schoolteacher) and Pierre Marie Jules Félix Fénéon (a French salesman).
+He was raised in Burgundy and educated at the Lycée Lamartine in Mâcon, passing the baccalauréat.

-After placing first in the competitive exams for jobs, Fénéon moved to Paris at age 20 to work for the War Office where he achieved the rank of chief clerk.
-During his time in there he edited many literary works, including those of Rimbaud and Lautréamont, and helped to advance the fledgling pointillist movement under Georges Seurat.
+After placing first in the civil service competitive examination for entry to the Ministry of War, Fénéon moved to Paris at the age of twenty and achieved the rank of chief clerk.
+During his time there he edited many literary works, including those of Rimbaud and Lautréamont, and helped to advance the fledgling pointillist movement under Georges Seurat.
 He was a regular at Mallarmé's salons on Tuesday evenings, and active in anarchist circles.

 Political activity

 Fénéon worked for 13 years at the War Office while remaining heavily active in supporting anarchist circles and movements.
-In March 1892 French police talked about Fénéon as an "active Anarchist", and they had him shadowed.
+In March 1892, French police talked about Fénéon as an "active Anarchist", and they had him shadowed.

-In 1894 Fénéon was arrested on suspicion of conspiracy because of an anarchist bombing of the Foyot restaurant, a popular haunt of politicians.
+In 1894, Fénéon was arrested on suspicion of conspiracy because of an anarchist bombing of the Foyot restaurant, a popular haunt of politicians.
 He was also suspected of being connected with the assassination of the French President, Sadi Carnot, by an Italian anarchist.
 He and twenty-nine others were arrested on charges of conspiracy in what became known as the Trial of the Thirty.
 Fénéon was acquitted with many of the original thirty.
 However, the trial was a high point in publicity for Fénéon, normally behind the scenes, as he championed his wit to the amusement of the jury.
 Of the courtroom scene, Julian Barnes writes, "When the presiding judge put it to him that he had been spotted talking to a known anarchist behind a gas lamp, he replied coolly: Can you tell me, Monsieur le Président, which side of a gas lamp is its behind?"